HefnaValravn/ubuntu_server/extra_exercises/explanation_dns.md

 `yoda_zone_`, which ensures that the legitimate zone for my own dns server that I set up earlier stays intact, and only zones added by yoda are deleted.

-I then give proper permissions to each script and make them executable to ensure evaluation works properly.
+I then give proper permissions to each script and make them executable to ensure evaluation works properly, and add the dns_cleanup file to the crontab so it gets executed every hour.